Bent bond: Double and triple bonds

 Two different explanations for the nature of double and triple covalent bonds in organic molecules were proposed in the 1930s.
 Linus Pauling proposed that the double bond results from two equivalent tetrahedral orbitals from each atom, which later came to be called banana bonds or tau bonds.
 Erich Hückel proposed a representation of the double bond as a combination of a sigma bond plus a pi bond.
 The Hückel representation is the better-known one, and it is the one found in most textbooks since the late-20th century.

 Both models represent the same total electron density, with the orbitals related by a unitary transformation.
 We can construct the two equivalent bent bond orbitals h and h' by taking linear combinations h = c1σ + c2π and h' = c1σ – c2π for an appropriate choice of coefficients c1 and c2.
 In a 1996 review, Kenneth B. Wiberg concluded that "although a conclusive statement cannot be made on the basis of the currently available information, it seems likely that we can continue to consider the σ/π and bent-bond descriptions of ethylene to be equivalent."
 Ian Fleming goes further in a 2010 textbook, noting that "the overall distribution of electrons [...] is exactly the same" in the two models.

 Other applications

 The bent bond theory can also explain other phenomena in organic molecules.
-In fluoromethane (CH3F), for instance, the experimental F–C–H bond angle is 109°, which is greater than the calculated value.
-This is because according to Bent's rule, the C–F bond gains p-orbital character leading to high s-character in the C–H bonds, and H–C–H bond angles approaching those of sp2 orbitals – e.g. 120° – leaving less for the F–C–H bond angle.
-The difference is again explained in terms of bent bonds.
+For instance, in fluoromethane (CH3F), Bent's rule states that there should be more p-orbital character in the C–F bond and more s-orbital character in the C–H bonds, compared to the equal distribution in an ideal sp3 hybridization.
+This should result in H–C–H bond angles approaching those of sp2 orbitals – i.e. 120° – and smaller F–C–H bond angles.
+However, the experimental F–C–H bond angle is 109°, which is greater than the calculated value.
+The difference is explained in terms of bent C–H bonds.

 Bent bonds also come into play in the gauche effect, explaining the preference for gauche conformations in certain substituted alkanes and the alkene cis effect associated with some unusually stable alkene cis isomers.